mckenzielee/Qi-Docs/docs/Writing_Data.rst

   The stream identifier

 The request content is the serialized object matching the stream type.
-If you are not using the Qi client libraries, using JSON is recommended.
+If you are not using the Sds client libraries, using JSON is recommended.

 A sample of serialized Simple type content is shown here: